dofospider/book/README.md

 - 20201213 00:23 pip install pymysql flask and update requirements.txt file.
 - 20201213 11:06 fix git in vscode.push it.
 - 20201214 00:49 link mysql database&write settings files.
+- 20201214 20:45 offer some change but it must would not work well.
 -